Abdallah-Obaid/learning-journal/R08-Operators-and-Loops.md

 ----------------------------------
 ----------------------------------
 ----------------------------------
-* WE use while when we want the client to put the true vale in the prompt>
+* We use while when we want the client to put the true vale in the prompt>
 * Comparison operators (===, ! ==, ==, ! =, <, >, <=, =>) are used to compare two operands.
 * Logical operators allow you to combine more than one set of comparison operators.
 * if ... else statements allow you to run one set of code if a condition is true, and another if it is false.